 To keep track of your websites SERP positions, you can manually check every now and then at what positions you rank for your keywords.
 However, besides this being time consuming, your search results may also not be neutral.
 By neutral we mean that the results are affected by your location, language, and search history.

 A better solution would be to use a SERP tracking tool, just like ours: Serpotrack.
-With tools like ours, you can automatically check your SERP positions and get reports on how your website is ranking daily.
-Check our getting started guide for more information.
+With tools like ours, you can automatically check your SERP positions and get reports on how your website is performing daily.
+Check our quickstart guide to get started for free.

 For newcomers to SEO and online marketing, there are a bunch of terms you may be unfamiliar with.
 SERP, search engine results page, is a simple concept, but a very important one.
 By knowing how you can rank on SERPs, you get an understanding of how you can optimize your website and what additional information you can add to your sites.